raphael251/movie-tickets-reservation-system/docs/ROADMAP.md

 - [x] Allow multiple reservations to be made to the same screening seat, since only one has the confirmed status
 - [x] Add swagger docs for all endpoints
 - [x] Add feature flag to enable swagger docs
-- [ ] Create Transactional Outbox Pattern table to store events in the database
+- [x] Create Transactional Outbox Pattern table to store events in the database
+- [x] Move api project to a separate folder to make space for other projects, starting a monorepo
 - [ ] Create worker to send outbox table events to its targets